Up to Date: Recording and composition

 Cassidy publicly despised one of the LP's hits, "Doesn't Somebody Want to Be Wanted", and making it proved to be a very hard task.
-He didn't think it was a good song at all and hated the idea of his having to talk in the middle of it so much so he refused to do it.
+He did not think it was a good song and hated the idea of his having to talk in the middle of it so much so he initially refused to do it.
 This caused consternation with the studio and the record company, prompting the involvement of the heads of both Bell Records and Screen Gems, which at the time were the respective record and television divisions of the major Hollywood studio Columbia Pictures.
 Production shooting of the TV series was halted in order to provide a place in time where his manager and agent could talk to him over the issue.
-One of the things they were saying was about how many more copies of the record would be sold if it contained a speaking role from him.
+One of the things they said was about how many more copies of the record would be sold if it contained a speaking role from him.
 They put pressure on him until he caved in and did the record as requested.
 When it was finished, he was unsuccessful in trying to keep the record shelved in Bell's vaults.
 His feelings toward the song remained negative:

 It was horrible, I was embarrassed by it.
 I still can't listen to that record.

 The album's distinctive cover (overseen by Bell Records art director Beverly Weinstein) was designed in the form of a calendar indicating the birth dates of the family (including dog Simone), which were the actual birth dates of the cast members.
 The album also included a book cover.
 This was the last album to feature Jeremy Gelbwaks as Chris Partridge on the cover, as he left the show soon after the album's release.